Yarroudh/Optim3D/README.md

 ```
 This will copy the output of footprints tiling.
 Please check the results section for the output structure.

-- Top copy the output of all the commands:
+- To copy the output of all the commands:
 ```bash
 docker cp CONTAINER_ID:/home/user/output PATH_ON_HOST_MACHINE
 ```